MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-tool-powershell.md

 In this article, learn how to deploy Azure Stack HCI, version 22H2 using Windows PowerShell.
 Before you begin the deployment, make sure to first install the operating system.

 You will use a configuration file you have created before you begin.
-For more information, see [sample configuration file](deployment-tool-configuration-file.md).
+For more information, see the [sample configuration file](deployment-tool-existing-file.md).

 ## Prepare the configuration file

 1. Select the first server in the cluster to act as a staging server during deployment.

 1. Create the configuration file.
-For more information, see [sample configuration file](deployment-tool-configuration-file.md).
+For more information, see the [sample configuration file](deployment-tool-existing-file.md).

 1. Review the configuration file to ensure the provided values match your environment details before you copy it to the staging server.